davebeyer/homebridge-lutron-hwi/README.md

   [Raspberry Pi processor](https://homebridge.io/raspberry-pi-image).
   Also see [Homebridge Service Command](https://github.com/oznu/homebridge-config-ui-x/wiki/Homebridge-Service-Command) for details on how to setup Homebridge as a service.
-Typically start, stop, and restart the homebridge process using ```sudo hb-service [start|stop|restart]```.
+E.g., start, stop, and restart the homebridge process using ```sudo hb-service [start|stop|restart]```.

-* Install this ```homebridge-lutron-hwi``` plugin to the homebridge process.
+* Install this ```homebridge-lutron-hwi``` plugin into your system.
 Typically:

 ```
 sudo npm -g install @davebeyer/homebridge-lutron-hwi
 ```

+* Add the plugin into your Homebridge configuration on the "plugins" page in the Homebridge UI.

 * Create your JSON circuits file (see format below) to give the names and Lutron addresses for your lighting circuits.